Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Target

-Target has sold out of the Xbox Series X and Xbox Series S. The retailer hasn't confirmed that it's getting more in for Black Friday but we'd be surprised if hasn't allocated stock for the event, given its competitors have done so.
+Target has sold out of the Xbox Series X and Xbox Series S. The retailer hasn't confirmed that it's getting more in for Cybr Monday but we'd be surprised if hasn't allocated stock for the event.
 Bookmark the page and check back, and we'll keep you updated!View Deal

 Xbox Series X: top retailers [AUS]